-In SIP, the equivalent to ISUP disconnect cause values are error response codes and are in the range 4xx, 5xx, and 6xx.
+In SIP, the error response codes are equivalent to ISUP disconnect cause values and are in the range 4xx, 5xx, and 6xx.
 There is no one-to-one mapping for each TDM cause into SIP protocol error codes.
 Consequently, mapping between protocols therefore inevitably leads to loss of cause granularity as previously described.